Scientific name: Eriopygodes imbecilla

 June - July.
 Only known from small upland areas of Monmouthshire and Herefordshire.
 Small brown moth.
 Frequents gullies and hollows on high moorland.
 Often found near bilberry.

 The colour of this moth varies from tawny to reddish brown, with females being darker and smaller than the male.
 A paler kidney mark on the forewing and two wavy cross lines help to characterise this species.
 May occasionally be found flying on sunny afternoons but flies mainly after dark.

 - Family – Brocades, Quakers and allies (Hadenines)

 - Small Sized

 - UK BAP: Not listed

 Particular Caterpillar Food Plants

-- Only found from one area in the hills of north-west Monmouthsire.
-Single records also from Abergavenny and Herefordshire.
+- Only found in the hills of north-west Monmouthshire and on the Herefordshire-Monmouthshire border.